-When it comes to crashes, children are safer now than ever.
+When it comes to crashes, children are much safer than they used to be.
 The rate of motor vehicle crash deaths per million children younger than 13 is less than a quarter of what it was in 1975.
 The rate at which children die as passenger vehicle occupants has decreased 60 percent, while the rates at which they are killed as pedestrians and bicyclists are each about one-tenth of 1975 rates.

 Proper restraint use can reduce crash deaths and injuries even more.
 Appropriate child safety seats provide significantly more protection in a crash than safety belts alone.